resourced/resourced.github.io/content-docs/api-master-logs-post.md

         }
     },
     "Data": {
-        "Loglines": ["multiple loglines in an array"],
-        "Filename": "full path to filename where the logs came from" }
+        "Loglines": [{"Created": unix-timestamp, "Content": "multiple loglines in an array"}], "Filename": "full path to filename where the logs came from" }
 }